cuiyongbo/hello-world/my_wiki/algorithms/path_finding_alg_note.rst

     The retargeting approach abandons simultaneous searches in the forward and backward directions.
-    Instead, it performs a forward search for a short time, chooses the best forward candidate, and then performs a backward search―not to the starting point, but to that candidate.
+    Instead, it performs a forward search for a short time, chooses the best forward candidate, and then performs a backward search from that candidate.
     After a while, it chooses a best backward candidate and performs a forward search from the best forward candidate to the best backward candidate.
 This process continues until the two candidates are the same point.